ROCm/container-toolkit/README.md

    amd-ctk gpu-tracker [command] [options]

 COMMANDS:
-   reset    Reset the GPU Tracker status   Show Status of GPUs help, h  Shows a list of commands or help for one command
+   disable  Disable the GPU Tracker enable   Enable the GPU Tracker reset    Reset the GPU Tracker status   Show Status of GPUs help, h  Shows a list of commands or help for one command